skip to content

 Postgraduate Study

-The programme provides a balance of academic, research and clinical experiences throughout which reflects relevant and up to date psychological knowledge and skills and ensures that contemporary psychological practice and research is promoted.
+The programme provides a balance of academic, research and clinical experiences throughout which reflects relevant and up to date knowledge and skills and ensures that contemporary psychological practice and research is promoted.
 Trainees are expected to become critical consumers of and to contribute to research, and the emerging knowledge base.
 Students will have opportunities to participate in on-going research programmes within the University of Cambridge Departments of Psychology, Psychiatry and other departments.

 Our approach to evidence-based therapies and holistic and rigorous psychological practice links directly to lifespan research and a sophisticated understanding of the complexity of factors associated with mental health and ill-health across the lifespan.